Apoorv7/Django-PizzaApi-App/README.md

     ```
 ### 2. Setting up superuser for admin page and migrating models to database

+* Also please change the postgres password in the settings.py file in dpa folder as per your given password or it will throw error.

-* After setting this up you need to migrate the models to the admin and the PostgreSql database.
+* After setting global dependencies you need to migrate the models to the admin and the PostgreSql database.
     ```
         python manage.py makemigrations
     ```